andersan/DetroitPartnershipWebsite/wp-content/themes/pitch-child-responsive/README.txt

 Update plugins
 Remove previous slider plugin
 Improve weekly program signup
-	-include number of open spots (draw from google sheets) -include map of program locations
+	-include number of open spots (draw from google sheets) -- this is ambitious...
+	-include map of program locations
 	-better search functions for weekly programs
 Blog not yet mobile
 Improve dimensions on main page (for different views)

-// do I need to go into some "site-origin" file to figure out how to access data??? not sure what the siteorigin_setting() method outputs...

-draw up a physical sketch, then put it in gimp, then make it